josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 As you can see from the example above each of the association types uses a method to create the association.
 One other difference is that `hasAndBelongsToMany` has been renamed to `belongsToMany`.
-To find out more about creating associations in 3.0 see the section on [/orm/associations](orm/associations.md).
+To find out more about creating associations in 3.0 see the section on [Associations - Linking Tables Together](../orm/associations.md).

 Another welcome improvement to CakePHP is the ability to create your own association classes.
 If you have association types that are not covered by the